Matzo-Lemon Sponge Cake

 6 tablespoons egg substitute

-2-3 tablespoons low sodium matzo meal (a little less than 1 matzo, processed
+2-3 tablespoons low sodium matzo meal (a little less than 1 matzo, processed into fine crumbs)

 1 teaspoon salt